 Create a MINI Marketing Plan by answering 3 questions.

 In 2009,there were 27.5 million businesses in the United States, according to Office of Advocacy estimates.The lastest available Census data show that there were 6.0 million firms with employees in 2007 and 21.4 million without employees in 2008.
 Small firms with fewer than 500 employees represent 99.9 percent of the total ( employers and nonemployers), as the most recent data show there were about 18,311 large businesses in 2007.
+Small businesses are always looking for ways to make their lives easier.
+That is why HR Software has been so popular.

 2018 update: There are new guidelines for defining “small business” based on industry.
 Click through to the SBA size standard information here for details.